-- Be Safe, Be Respectful, Be Responsible, Be Ready, Be a Good Friend - Positive School-Wide Reward System: - Students can earn BUG Slips (Caught Being Unusually Good) from staff members.
+- Be Safe, Be Respectful, Be ResponsiblePositive School-Wide Reward System: - Students can earn BUG Slips (Caught Being Unusually Good) from staff members.
 These will be collected in the classroom and a student from each class will be drawn out each Friday.
 These students will come down to the office at the end of the day on Friday to receive a prize. - Student of the Month-Teachers will recognize two students each month.
 One student for academic achievement and one student based on citizenship/behavior.
 Students with perfect attendance will also be recognized and certificates for each of these awards will be given to the teacher to distribute as the grade level determines.